 Anytime we consume food; calories increase, it’s simple math.
 The question to ask before you choose to eat is “Am I hungry?”
 Are you eating because you are bored, lonely, angry, tired, or sad?
 Many people tend to eat emotionally, and then they beat themselves up after which only keeps the circle of anger or despair going.
 So before you start looking for a snack that you don’t need, take yourself out of the danger zone.
 Distract yourself with other activities, have a glass of water or herbal tea.

 Plan Ahead, Pack and Go Instead of Buying

 Plan ahead for success!
 When you go grocery shopping ensure you pick up snacks that you can take with you.
 Make sure you remember that anything you snack on should still be “whole” foods.
-In other words, don’t start eating snack bars or foods with ingredients that you can’t pronounce.

 Make Healthy Choices